-Following the US drone strike that killed an Iranian general in Iraq and Iran shooting down a Ukrainian passenger airliner, international concerns over security and legality have arisen, while in Iran, protests against the government’s response to the attack on the airliner have intensified.
+Following the US drone strike that killed an Iranian general in Iraq and Iran, shooting down a Ukrainian passenger airliner, international concerns over security and legality have arisen, while in Iran, protests against the government’s response to the attack on the airliner have intensified.
 What are the international and local responses to the tensions between the US and Iran?
 How did we reach this point of crisis?
 How do these attacks threaten peace and stability in the Middle East?
 Doug Becker speaks with Nader Hashemi, Asli Ü. Bâli, and Nayereh Tohidi.

 Nader Hashemi is the Director of the Center for Middle East Studies at Josef Korbel School of International Studies.
-Hashemi is an expert in political theory and Middle East politics and is the author of Islam, Secularism, and Liberal Democracy: Toward a Democratic Theory for Muslim Societies.
+He is an expert in political theory and Middle East politics and is the author of Islam, Secularism, and Liberal Democracy: Toward a Democratic Theory for Muslim Societies.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 Disclaimer: The ideas expressed in this discussion reflect the views of the guests and not necessarily the views of The Big Q.